-Tips: The most effective decor changes you can make to any room
+Tips: Most effective decor changes you can make

 Very few of us ever feel like our homes are done — even those who’ve hired an interior designer.
 And even then, it’s easy to tire of that look you once loved.
 Thankfully, giving your home a little refresh, or even a dramatic transformation, can be as simple as changing one element in the space.
 Which element, you ask?
 Well, that’s up to you.
 Read on to learn about the most transformative changes to any room.